arcusmaximus/SottrModTools/Documentation.md

 While it's possible to do the conversion using these tools alone, it's a bit cumbersome, so you can use the modding toolset's WwiseSoundConverter.exe instead.

-Once you have your .wem file, place it in your mod with the same folder structure as the original, and you're done.
+Once you have your .wem file, place it in your mod with the same folder structure as the original (mod\\pcx64-w\\wwise\\...), and you're done.

 ## Mod packaging